kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I'm amazed because for the first time someone has reacted normally to what's going on for me.
 - I'm normally surrounded by totally unhelpful people, all the time, and it is somewhat inexplicable to me.
 - Her reaction is so powerful, it prompts me to write again to the police and the Baroness when I'm on detox in a few weeks time in Devon.
+- The second time someone reacts normally is in April 2026 on another TT course I'm attending as a student in Dublin.
+- There has not yet been a third time.